knotteye00/swayfocus/README.md

+# This repository is a mirror
+Head to https://pond.waldn.net/git/knotteye/swayfocus to contribute

 # SWAYFOCUS - Window Switching Tool For Sway

 A tool to focus a specific window in sway, useful for run or raise scripts that would have used xdotool or wmctrl under Xorg.